 Dan Baldwin Artist Biography

 Dan Baldwin, British artist, the art works are highly sought after and have been exhibited at solo shows in Paris, NYC, L.A, London, Newcastle, & Brighton.
-He has worked with brands as diverse as Max Factor and Paolo Nutini, is published by CCA galleries and his art is owned by Sir Ronald Cohen, Bernie & Petra Ecclestone, and Damien Hirst, among many others.
+He has worked with brands as diverse as Max Factor and Paolo Nutini and his art is owned by Sir Ronald Cohen, Bernie & Petra Ecclestone, and Damien Hirst, among many others.

 Dan Baldwin creates a landscape that simultaneously reflects reality, the power of the imagination and the private, inner workings of his mind.
 His style has a unique aesthetic which is difficult to categorize.
 Working by instinct, it can change dramatically depending on the subject matter he is exploring and the emotions he is channelling.